michidk/devcontainers-features/README.md

 This project **Features** is a set of reusable 'features'.
 Quickly add a tool/cli to a development container.

 *Features* are self-contained units of installation code and development container configuration.
-Features are designed to install atop a wide-range of base container images (this repo focuses on **debian based images**).
+Features are designed to install atop a wide range of base container images (this repo focuses on **debian-based images**).

 > This repo follows the [**proposed**  dev container feature distribution specification](https://containers.dev/implementors/features-distribution/).